Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Dry eye syndrome, also known as tear film insufficiency, sicca, and dysfunctional tear syndrome, is a disorder in which the layer of tears that coat your eye isn’t working properly.
 The lacrimal functional unit, which is responsible for maintaining a good quality tear film over the eye, is composed of the lacrimal glands, the eyelids and the ocular surface.
 If one of them isn’t functioning properly, the tear film can be damaged causing dry eye syndrome.
 Risk factors include advanced age, female gender, diabetes, parkinson's disease, contact lenses use, some medications, nutritional deficiencies, low humidity and more.

-255 Alikes with Tear Film Insufficiency
+258 people with Tear Film Insufficiency are on Alike.

 Signs & symptoms